Home > Digital technologies > Cybersecurity > Cybersecurity automation: what expectations, what limits?

 Automation in cybersecurity: challenges and promises

-What is automation in operational security?
+What is automation in operational safety?

-Why automate cybersecurity?
+Why automate cyber security?

-• Make decisions regarding actions to take.
+• Make decisions about the actions to be taken.

 What tasks can be automated?

-• Cyber Threat Intelligence (CTI) automation, collection and analysis of data on cyber threats.
-Its automation makes it possible to enrich threat profiling, obtain a clear vision of cyberattackers' tactics, adapt existing security measures (blocking ports, for example) and guide the decisions to be made.
+• Cyber Threat Intelligence (CTI) automationThis is an automated process for collecting and analysing data on cyber threats.
+Automating this process enriches threat profiling, gives a clearer picture of the tactics used by cyber attackers, enables existing security measures to be adapted (blocking ports, for example) and guides the decisions that need to be taken.

 • SOAR (Security Orchestration, Automation and Response).
 This solution combines data collection, automated response and orchestration to improve the efficiency of security operations.

-The study also reveals that most companies are only at the initial stage of their automation adoption.
-Asked about their current level, 63 % believe they are at level 2 or 3, on a scale where 5 represents the maximum level of maturity.
+The study also reveals that most companies are still in the early stages of adopting automation.
+When asked about their current level, 63 % said they were at level 2 or 3, on a scale where 5 represents the maximum level of maturity.
 This shows that automation can still progress.
-Moreover, during this process, companies face very concrete questions: how to deploy automation within heterogeneous environments?
-How to integrate it with existing tools?
-How can you ensure automation solutions stay up to date with constantly evolving threats?
-And what can be done to ensure that automation does not create additional data protection or privacy risks?…
+What's more, during this process, companies are faced with some very concrete questions: how can automation be deployed in heterogeneous environments?
+How can it be integrated with existing tools?
+How can they ensure that their automation solutions remain up to date in the face of constantly evolving threats?
+And what can be done to ensure that automation does not give rise to additional data protection or privacy risks?

 What are the obstacles and limits to automation?